Calling Methods on Objects

 Let’s say we want to add a method in our

 Student class that reports the GPA of a student.
 This method is an instance method since it will belong to each

 Student object created and will use the data of each such object.

 We will make use of instance methods more in the next chapter.
 However, we wanted to share more about them now in our first conversation about classes.
 Sometimes when we create a class, we will need that class to have more behaviors than using only constructors, setters, and getters can provide.
 When we do want to add additional behaviors to our classes, we can use instance methods!

 Fill in the blanks with the appropriate terms.

-A _____________ is a method that belongs to each occurrence of a class.
+_____________ is a method that belongs to each instance of a class.